Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 She watched as they cooled down into smiles, pressing their noses and foreheads together, whispering happy reassurances that Xiù couldn’t hear.
 They both flinched when the screen door squealed open and Xiù stepped down out of the house.

-"Uh… hey."
+"Uh... hey."
 Julian managed.
 "You found the bed okay?"

 "There’s only two, Julian."
 Xiù told him, smiling.
 She could *hear* her own heartbeat, in her chest, in her ears and in her throat, punctuating the anticipation in her stomach.
 She took a breath and committed.
-"And, um… I love you guys too."
+"And, um...
+I love you guys too."

 Allison and Julian looked at each other.
 Then back at her.
 Then back to each other again.

-"How much…" Allison cleared her throat and started over.
+"How much..."
+Allison cleared her throat and started over.
 "How much did you hear?"

 "Probably all the important bits.
 You’re right."
 Xiù said.
 She sat down in the dirt between Julian’s feet.
-"Since I got back here, you two are the only ones who’ve…"
+"Since I got back here, you two are the only ones who’ve..."

 She trailed off, then shrugged and smiled weakly at Allison before picking up a stick and poking at the fire.
 "I thought I’m straight too.
 So, I’m just as weirded out there as you are.
-But…. straight or not, it doesn’t really matter, because I’m not ready." she told them.
+But.... straight or not, it doesn’t really matter, because I’m not ready." she told them.
 "For anybody."

 "You’re not?"